wedge1020/compilerfun/tutorial/part05/README.md

 we've done twice before  now, we'll build things up one  at a time.
 We'll also be retaining the concept  of single-character tokens that has served us so well to date.
-This means  that the "code" will look a little funny, with 'i'  for IF, 'w' for  WHILE, etc. But  it helps us get  the concepts down pat without  fussing over lexical scanning.
+This means  that the "code" will look a little funny, with '**i**' for **IF**, '**w**' for  **WHILE**, etc. But it helps us get the concepts down pat without fussing over lexical scanning.
 Fear not ... eventually we'll see something looking like "real" code.

 I also don't want  to have us get bogged down  in dealing with statements other than branches, such as the assignment statements we've been working on.
 We've  already demonstrated that  we can  handle them, so  there's no point carrying  them around  as excess baggage  during this  exercise.
-So what I'll do  instead is to use an anonymous  statement, "other", to take the place of the non- control  statements and serve as a place-holder for them.
+So what I'll do  instead is to use an anonymous  statement, "other", to take the place of  the non-control statements and serve as  a place-holder for them.
 We have to  generate some kind of object code  for them (we're back into compiling,  not interpretation), so  for want of anything  else I'll just echo the character input.